MA Language and Information Processing

 Our modules teach students not only the theoretical basis of subjects, but also practical, transferable skills such as programming and using tools related to language processing, necessary for working in industry as well as in academia.

-The modules delivered by Research Institute in Information and Language Processing (RIILP) staff are underpinned by research carried out within the Computational Linguistics and Cybermetrics groups.
+The modules delivered by Research Institute in Information and Language Processing (RIILP) staff are underpinned by research carried out within the Computational Linguistics.
 All staff teaching these modules are engaged in high-quality research, as evidenced by the latest RAE results.

 These fees are applicable for new entrants in 2014/5.
 Fees are for the academic year only, any subsequent years may be subject to an annual increase, usually in line with inflation.